Aligning Language Models with Real-time Knowledge Editing: Experiments

 \subsection{Ablation Study}

-In this section, we assess the indispensability of components of KEDAS, including diverse edit augmentation (DEA), filter (FLT), self-adaptive post-alignment inference (SPI) and alignment (ALGN).
-Results averaged across all four datasets are presented in Table~\ref{tab:ablation-llama2}.
+In this section, we assess the indispensability of components of KEDAS, including diverse edit augmentation (DEA), filter (FLT) and self-adaptive post-alignment inference (SPI).
+The results are presented in Table~\ref{tab:ablations}.
 The exclusion of diverse edit augmentation leads to a decline in edit success and portability, indicating that it contributes to the recall of the retriever.
 Meanwhile, both the filter and the paradigm of self-adaptive post-alignment inference show great contribution to locality, demonstrating that they are playing important roles in KEDAS.
-Finally, without alignment, all the metrics downgrade, confirming that alignment is a crucial step and a promising future direction for knowledge editing, in line with the claims of~\citet{lte}.
+These results confirm that all the core components of KEDAS make contributions to the final performance and are indispensable.